HIPAA-Compliant Healthcare App Development — EHR & Portals

 04

-FHIR R4 API integration, HL7 message parsing, Epic/Cerner/Athenahealth SMART on FHIR connections, lab and pharmacy integrations.
-Healthcare system integration is unpredictable — data quality varies significantly across source systems and implementation guides.
+We build FHIR R4 API integration, HL7 message parsing, Epic/Cerner/Athenahealth SMART on FHIR connections, and lab and pharmacy integrations.
+Healthcare system integration is unpredictable.
+Data quality varies significantly across source systems and implementation guides.
 Deliverable: Tested integrations with documented data mapping and exception handling.

 05